georgediepiriye/blog/README.md

 # Blog App
-This is an api for a blog app
+This is an api for a blog app for AltSchool Second Semester Exams

 ---